June 3rd - August 16th

 The Picnic in the Park Program provides nutrition for food-insecure children during the summer months, when the school lunch they depended on is unavailable.
 The program helps fill the nutritional gap so children can get the food they need.

-Below is a map of all locations served by The Idaho Foodbank and the Boise and Meridian School Districts.
-View ALL Idaho locations for a complete map/listing of all Idaho summer lunch locations throughout Idaho or call the 2-1-1 Idaho CareLine, a free statewide community Information and Referral service for assistance.
+Below is a map of locations served by The Idaho Foodbank.
+View Idaho locations for maps of summer lunch locations throughout Idaho or call the 2-1-1 Idaho CareLine, a free statewide community Information and Referral service for assistance.

 The Idaho Foodbank is an independent 501 (c)(3) nonprofit organization

 comprised of a partner network of more than 200 hunger relief agencies